jest-community/vscode-jest/README.md

 # vscode-jest

 This is a WIP, this README represents what I want, not what it is yet.

+It is kind of blocked on https://github.com/facebook/jest/issues/1900 for the moment

 ## The Aim